 Team: Golden State Warriors

 Skinny: The former Michigan State forward has had a decorated NBA career.
 A three-time All-Star, Green has also made two All-NBA teams (second team in 2016, third team in ’17) and was the Defensive Player of the Year in 2017.
-And, of course, he helped the Warriors win three championships in the last four seasons.
+He also helped the Warriors win three championships in the last five seasons.